lindsaylbriggs/PELBCCM/README.md

 ```
 Each feature was then converted to an image and stored in a folder on Google Drive.
 In total, 1047 initial images were created, and another 474 were created later for further testing.
 These images were then stored in a pandas ```DataFrame``` whiched was saved as a pickle in Google Drive.

 Due to time limitations, not every image was able to receive a label.
 However, about 100 images were labeled by opening the image and prompting the user to select a label: Cumulus, Stratus, or Cirrus.
 These classifications were highly subjective and may vary from user to user.
 This is a source of error within this project and will be adjusted later to make the labeling process more objective.

-3. Feature Engineering (?)
+There exists an issue on Colab where matplotlib and the ```input()``` function do not work well together and periodically the webpage must be refreshed in order for the script to run normally.
+This significantly slowed down the labeling process.

-4. Model Selection
+3. Model Selection
-Two machine learning algorithms were used: K-Nearest Neighbors (KNN) and Random Forest (RF).
-RF has been shown to have strong performance in meteorological classifications (Gensini et al. 2021).
-K-Nearest Neighbors

-Random Forest
+The original plan was to train a convolutional neural network with 5,000 images split into train, validation, and test datasets.
+Due to unforeseen circumstances, labeling 5,000 images on Colab was not able to be done and only about 100 images were labeled.
+In order to have some sort of deliverable, the decision was made to train a CNN with most of the small labeled subset and validate it with the rest of the labeled images.
+Then, the rest of the feature images could be passed in as a test with the model returning the image and it's highest confidence.

-5. Training and Validation
+4. Training and Validation

+Tensorflow's ```keras``` was used due to our familiarity with it.
+The model was trained on 100 epochs with a batch size of 32.
+20% of the labeled images were used as validation.
+The model had memorized the training data by the 16th epoch but was never able to break 90 % accuracy on the validation subset.
+Diminishing returns were present by around the 40th epoch, where the validation accuracy plateaued and then preceeded to get worse.
+(

-6. Testing and Evaluation
+5. Testing and Evaluation